 He thought hard on the word ‘slae’.
 It seemed odd and yet for reasons he could not explain, the word was familiar to him.
 Not only familiar, but as if it was a part of him.
 It was as if the word ‘slae’ belonged to him.
 He fought for answers on how could he know that?
 But he did not want to cause himself pain again and breathed it away.

 "SLAE!"
-Again it rang, this time shaking the very sky.
+Again the voice sounded, this time shaking the very sky.

 No one was to be found, but before Slae could take another step a voice whispered in his ear, "Come to me."
 The voice was that of a female, and the warmth of her breath was felt on his ear.

 The ocean's sky was as different from the sky over the plains as black is to white.
-Clouds churned and fought for control blotting out the peaceful back drop of an otherwise blue sky.
-Along with the turmoil of the sky came lightning that pierced the water's surface with thunder so great it caused the ground to tremble.
+Clouds churned and broiled, wresting for control over the grey sky.
+Silent lightning flashed in purple and orange, breaking through the clouds in mighty clashes.
+Along with the turmoil of the sky eventually came lightning that pierced the water's surface with thunder so great it caused the ground to tremble.